dwinston/mongo-novice-materials/04-find.md

 > * Query by a field in an embedded document
 > * Query by a field in an array

 You can use the `find()` method to issue a query to retrieve data from a collection in MongoDB.
-All queries in MongoDB have the scope of a single collection.
+All queries in MongoDB have the scope of a single collection.[^1]

+[^1]: Much of the format and language of this lesson from here on out borrow heavily (and occasionally are copied) from mongodb.org's [Getting Started](https://docs.mongodb.org/getting-started/python/) guide, available under the terms of a [Creative Commons License](http://creativecommons.org/licenses/by-nc-sa/3.0/).

 Queries can return all documents in a collection or only the documents that match a specified filter or criteria.
 You can specify the filter or criteria in a document and pass it as a parameter to the `find()` method.